Putney High School GDST A GSG School

 Headmistress

 Since September 2023, Jo Sharrock, previously head of Shrewsbury High School since 2018 and previously deputy head pastoral at Queen Elizabeth’s Hospital School in Bristol.
 Raised in southeast London, history degree from Leeds.
 Tried her hand in the finance industry including for HSBC, ABN AMRO, NatWest Stockbrokers and Goldman Sachs but upon realising it really wasn’t her bag she did a TEFL course ‘because I fancied to go overseas’ which led to her ‘epiphany moment’.
-Spent 14 years at QEH, teaching history and politics and climbing the leadership ladder, including becoming the school's first female deputy head.
-Married.
-Her favoured outdoor pursuits of hiking and climbing (she is a qualified mountain leader).
-Also enjoys swimming and skiing.
-Her travel bug has taken her far and wide including to Africa, Australasia, Europe and the Americas.
+She did a PGCE at the University of the West of England and spent 14 years at QEH, teaching history and politics and climbing the leadership ladder, including becoming the school's first female deputy head.
+Ms Sharrock credits her professional success to her own all-girls education.

 Entrance